Skip to main content

 This report helps you with renaming files using custom attribute values, how to configure download preferences and naming patterns.

 Asite Visual Workflow allows users to download files by renaming them using applicable custom attribute values.
-Administrators can also use the groovy scripts to configure the download files interface to show or hide the custom attribute file renaming option.
-Click on the below links to access their detailed help:
+Administrators can also use the Groovy scripts to configure the download files interface to show or hide the custom attribute file renaming option.
+Click the below links to access their detailed help:

 A. Renaming File with Custom Attribute Values

-Users can configure a workflow to rename the file including custom attributes while downloading a file.
-Workflow configuration provides flexibility of renaming the file to be mandatory or optional.
+Users can configure a workflow to rename the files including custom attributes, while downloading.
+The workflow configuration allows for flexibility in making the renaming process mandatory or optional.

 Configuration can be done in 2 stages: